costajob/app-servers/README.md

 ##### Considerations
 While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is close to the one of compiled languages.
+Said that Node.js is a memory hungry piece of software (~40MB per process).

 ##### Concurrency and parallelism
 Node is a single threaded language that relies on the reactor pattern to grant non-blocking calls.